mc-cip/spec/implementing_installation.md

 Implementation of `runInstaller` mostly lies on the launcher.
 Launchers may add special exemptions for certain modloaders, for example.

+## Implementing `instanceInstall`

+Launchers should follow these steps in order to correctly install these projects:

+- Create a new directory specifically for this instance.
+- Install the required dependencies to the directory according to their installation info
+- If a file with `"rel": "compressedOverrides"` exists, download it and extract the contents to the instance directory

 ## Implementing `other`

 If an `other` installation method is found, an error should be presented to the user.